Responding to anti-social behaviour in England and Wales

 Funding figures from before 2015/16 are not directly comparable in monetary terms on a consistent basis, because local government responsibilities and funding changed regularly before this point.
 Data going back to 2010/11 can be downloaded here; the National Audit Office (NAO) has also produced a data visualisation going back this far that may be helpful.
 The “Long-term comparisons” page uses methodology similar to the NAO to produce percentage figures.

-The spending figures given here are “net current expenditure”, which covers each local authority’s total spending financed through central government grants, council tax, business rates, and so on, less additional income from sales, fees, charges, and other sources.
+The overall spending figures given here are “net current expenditure”, which covers each local authority’s total spending financed through central government grants, council tax, business rates, and so on, less additional income from sales, fees, charges, and other sources.
 This does not include capital spending – that is, spending on assets that last, such as buildings or vehicles.
-The spending figures are much higher than those for spending power, as the latter does not include some ring-fenced grants.
+The spending figures are much higher than those for core spending power, as the latter does not include some ring-fenced grants.

 Because the spending figures are net of income from sales, fees and charges, spending on particular services can sometimes be negative.